Emurasoft/emurasoft.github.io/en/dlg/customize/menus/properties/index.md

 ## Command radio button

-Specify a command menu.
+Specifies a command menu.

 ## Popup radio button

-Specify a popup menu as a menu folder.
+Specifies a popup menu as a menu folder.

 ## Separator radio button

-Specify a separator to separate commands.
+Specifies a separator to separate commands.

 ## Category list box

-Available category for commands.
+Displays available category for commands.

-## Commands list box
+## Command list box

-Commands available for the selected category.
+Displays commands available for the selected category.

 ## Description text

-Display the description for the selected command.
+Displays the description for the selected command.

 ## Name text box

-Specify a menu name.
+Specifies a menu name.
 Use the & mark to specify a shortcut key.